ifm/ifm3d-examples/ovp8xx/python/README.md

 The recommended way to receive a frame is to use the callback function, as shown in the `getting_data_callback.py` script.
 You can register a callback function that will be executed for every received frame, until the program exits.
 Alternatively, wait for a frame: you just need to call the `WaitForFrame` function, as shown in the `getting_data.py` script.

+### Multi head
+The "multi_head.py" script demonstrates how to know the connected heads to the VPU and their types.

 ### Viewer
 In the `ifm3dpy_viewer.py` python script a full demonstration of how to view the different images is done.